jlan84/knn-assignment/individual.md

 4. Plot the decision boundary.
 Look at this [sklearn example](http://scikit-learn.org/stable/auto_examples/neighbors/plot_classification.html#example-neighbors-plot-classification-py).
 Note that you'll need exactly 2 continuous features in order to do this.

-5. Try your algorithm on yesterday's churn dataset.
-Use [sklearn.metrics](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) to compute the accuracy, precision, recall and f1 score of your model.
-Use KFold Cross Validation and determine the best choice of k (will probably depend on which metric you use!).
+5. Test your algorithm on the churn dataset you previously used with [sklearn.metrics](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) to compute the accuracy, precision, recall and `f1` score of your model.
+Use KFold Cross Validation and determine the best choice of `k` (will probably depend on which metric you use!).

 ## Extra Credit (Harder Recursion Problems)